Paralegal Certification - Paralegal Advanced Competency Exam and Credentialing

 Prometric testing site locator (Under "Select a Test Sponsor" choose "National Federation of Paralegal Association" from the drop-down list)

 Once the eligibility statement is sent, the candidate has 90 days to take the exam.
 Upon completion, the preliminary score will be shown immediately.
 It is important to note that, preliminary results notwithstanding, the RP designation is not awarded until the results of the entire scoring run have been reviewed.

 NFPA receives the scoring runs quarterly and, pursuant to the procedures established by the Certification Standards Committee, audits 7% of the exam applications prior to mailing the RP® certificates and credential maintenance instructions to the new Registered Paralegals.
 This stage of the process may take up to a month.
 NFPA maintains a list of active Registered Paralegals on the website.

-If a candidate does not pass PACE, there is a six (6) month waiting period, from the date PACE is taken, before the paralegal becomes eligible to re-take PACE.
-Candidates must submit a completed application and $325 NFPA member fee (or $350 Non-member fee) to re-take PACE.
-It is now possible to waive this waiting period at your own risk using this form.
+If a candidate does not pass PACE, there is a thirty (30) day waiting period, from the date PACE is taken, before the paralegal becomes eligible to re-take PACE.
+To submit your exam retake request form after the 30-day waiting period, click here.